cozy-labs/cozy-light-html5-apps/README.md

-# Cozy Light Basic Auth
+# Cozy Light Static Apps

-Plugin for the Cozy Light platform.
-It adds basic authentication at startup.
+Plugin to allow the Cozy Light platform to run apps made only of static files.

 ## Install

-    cozy-light add-plugin cozy-labs/cozy-light-basic-auth
+    cozy-light add-plugin cozy-labs/cozy-light-static-apps

-## Configuration
+## Install a static app

+Install it as normal application, the plugin take care of the rest.

-    cozy-light set-password
+    cozy-light install cozy-labs/hello

-Then the cozy-light will display you a password prompt
+## How to make a static app for Cozy Light?

+Build it as any app then publish on Github with a [Cozy Light manifest](https://github.com/cozy-labs/hello/blob/master/package.json) at the root of the repository.
+Add one field to the manifest:

+   "type": "static",

+Then make sure that your HTML entry point is called `index.html`.